Top 11 Best Hatchbacks

 7. Honda Civic

 The best thing about this hatchback has to be the drive, though.
 It’s peppy – keen even.
-It holds itself well around tight corners and comes with plenty of grip.
+With a choice of either a 182 PS or 120 PS turbocharged petrol engine, or a 120 PS i-DTEC diesel.

 - Exciting design